 Are you wondering what to do in Lofoten?
-In this guide, we have collected what we believe are 41 of the best things to do in the Lofoten Islands no matter whether you are visiting during the summer or the winter.
+In this guide, we have collected what we believe are 41 of the best things to do in the Lofoten Islands, whether you are visiting during summer or winter.
 We hope this will give you some inspiration for planning your Lofoten trip.

 Norway’s Lofoten Islands really come alive in the summer, with long bright days and nights perfect for staying outside and enjoying stunning nature.
 During these summer months (May-August), visitors from all over the world come to Lofoten to see the fjords, hike the mountains, explore the small fishing villages, and enjoy the island’s unique coastal culture and history.

 In the winter, the northern lights blaze across the sky, and the small red fishermen’s huts that cling to the snow-capped shores make for some wonderful photo motives.
 The adventurous venture out into the Lofoten nature for some epic skiing, or kayaking, while the rest of us gather in the small coffee shops and galleries and wait for the northern lights.

 Whether you’re the adventurous type looking for challenging mountain hikes, or if your definition of adventure is more like exploring cozy shops, cafes, museums, and galleries, you’ll find no shortage of things to do in Lofoten.

 The Lofoten Islands, or the Lofoten archipelago as it is also called, is a string of islands located in Nordland county, north of Bodø city, in the north of Norway.

 Lofoten’s position at 68 degrees north, north of the arctic circle, means long summer nights when the sun never sets and equally long winter nights when the sun never rises, and the northern lights blaze across the sky.